dimaxano/dimaxano.github.io/content/contact/index.md

 ---
-title           : "Contact"
+title           : ""
-description     : "See how to contact me." cover           : "javier-mazzeo-GTXvpZ2eTdA.jpg" coverAlt        : "Brown animal hanging on tree by Javier Mazzeo." sitemapExclude  : true
+description     : "See how to contact me." cover           : "me.jpg" coverAlt        : "Dmitry hanging out with robots" sitemapExclude  : true
 ---

-That's actually me.
+That's serious me hanging out with some cutie robots 🤖

 You can find me at: